Deirdre18/ecommerce-django-app/README.md

 ### - Testing STRIPE

 Tested STRIP payments on checkout using testing card 42424242424242 CVV 111 (or any 3 digits).
 This worked and got message saying "You have successfully paid".
 On trying other varients of testing card number I got some interesting messages.
 Instead of inputting the 16 digit test card number, if I put in the same numbers but had 19 digits, I got no messages displayed but got email from STRIPE saying that the charging  API used for testing purposes doesn't cover SCA (strong customer authentication) and as such testing doesn't support SCA or 2-factor authentication.
-The STRIPE developers website is here [STRIPE FOR DEVELOPERS]- (https://stripe.dev/)
+The STRIPE developers website is here [STRIPE FOR DEVELOPERS](https://stripe.dev/)

 ## **Databse schema**: